cutaway-security/ics-summit-2025-osint-workshop/task1.md

 3. Understand a simple open-source tool that can automate information gathering, analysis, and reporting.
 4. Manually perform information gathering and analysis to understand risk for an organization.
 5. Understand how threat actors are gathering information about your company, your clients, and your people.
+6. How to use AI tools to improve assessment and information gathering techniques.

 ## Requirements

+Students can perform the majority of this workshop's tasks with a web browser.
+The following are some more specific details to help students prepare and be successful.
+Be sure to check out the [tools page](./tools.md) for additional information about the tools described and used in this workshop.

 * Windows and / or Linux system
     * Students can use either or both.
 Students can use a MAC but your commands might be slightly different.
 * Internet access
     * The class is 'online information gathering' after all :wink:
+* Virtual Machines
+    * A testing VM is recommended but not required.
+Many students will be familiar with [Kali](https://www.kali.org/get-kali/#kali-platforms){:target="_blank"} and this workshop will reference tools that are installed by default on this Linux distribution.
 * SpiderFoot
-    * Students can install this anyway they prefer.
+    * Students can [install SpiderFoot](https://github.com/smicallef/spiderfoot?tab=readme-ov-file#installing--running){:target="_blank"} anyway they prefer.
 Easiest for most students will just be a Kali VM.
 But you can do Docker or any other method.
 Feel free to use any tool of your choice, as well.
 This is just a recommendation for people who are new to this.

 ## Continuous Study Opportunities